scottzach1/Project-Beans/project_requirement/project-requirement.md

   - **Impact:** Severe

   - **Mitigation Strategy:** During a rocket launch, all attending project members and other stakeholders/spectators are required to maintain a safe distance from the rocket.
 Any member of the public present at the launch site will be informed of the rocket launch so that they are made aware of the potential danger.
 During the rocket's flight, the trajectory and status of the rocket will be closely monitored to ascertain the landing location of the rocket.
 If there are too many people at the launch site, the launch will be postponed.
-Ensure that a parachute deployment system is implemented to minimize the damage done by an impact with a person during landing.
+Ensure that a recovery system in the form of a streamer or parachute is implemented [1] to minimize the damage done by an impact with a person during landing.
+Project stakeholders involved with the rocket launch will maintain a minimum distance of 5m from the rocket during a launch, as required by the NZRA [1].

-  - _**TODO:**_ Research safe distance to maintain during rocket launch.
-Inlcude specific numbers.

 - #### Risk 2: Rocket unintentionally makes contact with an object during flight or when it lands, causing damage to property.